 Not at all!
-We have group walkouts and lessons available which are suitable for complete beginners.
-We have group walkouts every Saturday and Sunday at 1pm and group lessons every Saturday and Sunday at 2pm.
+We have walkouts and lessons available which are suitable for complete beginners.
+We have availability for private walkouts every Saturday and Sunday at 1pm and group lessons every Saturday and Sunday at 2pm.
 These are suitable for both adults and children.

 Private groups can be arranged by contacting 087 2237981.

 9.What happens if someone some people in my group are experienced and others are not?